rbisdorff/Digraph3/docSphinx/index.rst

 Introduction
 ------------

-This documentation, available at http://digraph3.readthedocs.io/en/latest/index.html , describes the Python3 resources for implementing decision aid algorithms in the context of a bipolarly-valued outranking approach ([1]_, [2]_).
+This documentation, also available at the |location_link1|, describes the Python3 resources for implementing decision aid algorithms in the context of a bipolarly-valued outranking approach ([1]_, [2]_).
 These computing resources are useful in the field of *Algorithmic Decision Theory* (http://www.algodec.org/) and more specifically in outranking based *Multiple Criteria Decision Aid* (MCDA).

+.. |location_link1| raw:: html

+   <a href="http://digraph3.readthedocs.io/en/latest/" target="_blank">http://digraph3.readthedocs.io/en/latest/</a>

 .. image:: introDoc2.png
     :width: 500pt